You may browse our FAQs to find out answers to commonly asked questions.

-Under current regulation, dental hygienists in B.C. may provide services within their scope of practice only if a patient has been examined by a dentist within the past 365 days, or on the same day prior to treatment.
+Based on our policy, dental hygienists in B.C. may provide services within their scope of practice only if a patient has been examined by a dentist within the past 365 days, or on the same day prior to treatment.
 The dental exam is critical to your ongoing oral health—and only your dentist can perform this.
 The dentist looks in your mouth for things that can affect your oral—and your overall—health.
 Many of these are things you can't see on your own.
 Here is some of what your dentist is looking for during a dental exam, such as:

 Damaged, missing, or decayed teeth

 Condition of your gums, such as periodontal pockets, inflammation or other signs of gum disease (which can lead to tooth and bone loss)

 To see how previous dental work such as root canals, fillings, and crowns are holding up